hamzasbuch/hamzasbuch/README.md

 - 💬 Ask me about ...
 Technology, Basketball and Music.
 - 📫 How to reach me: ... https://www.linkedin.com/in/hamzasbuch/
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm currently learning how to play the guitar and any assitance would be highly appreciated.
+I'm currently learning how to play the guitar and any assistance would be highly appreciated.